Diseases & Conditions

 - Trauma.
 A fall, motor vehicle accident, or tackle during a football game can all result in fractures.

 - Osteoporosis.
-This disorder weakens bones and makes them more likely to break.
+This disorder weakens bones and makes them more likely to break with even a minor fall or injury.

 - Overuse.
 Repetitive motion can tire muscles and place more force on bone.
 This can result in stress fractures.
-Stress fractures are more common in athletes.
+Stress fractures are a result of too much force on a bone that is not strong enough to withstand those forces.
+They are common in athletes who do repetitive, high-impact sports.

 Symptoms